EpsilonSolutions/netscaler-command-reference/docs/cluster/cluster-instance/cluster-instance.md

 <b>RSSKeyMismatch</b>
 This argument is used to determine if there is a RSS key mismatch at cluster instance level.

+<b>NodegroupStateWarning</b>
+This argumnt is used to determind whether all the cluster nodes are bound to nodegroup with state set.

 <b>LicenseMismatch</b>
 This argument is used to determine if there is a License mismatch at cluster instance level.

 <b>JumboNotSupported</b>
 This argument is used to determine if Jumbo framework is not supported at cluster instance level.

+<b>ClusterNoHeartbeatOnNode</b>
+HB is not seen on the backplane interface of member node

+<b>ClusterNoLinksetMBF</b>
+MBF is enabled but linkset is not configured

+<b>ClusterNoSpottedIp</b>
+There is no spotted SNIP or MIP

 <b>NodeRSSKeyMismatch</b>
 This argument is used to determine if there is a RSS key mismatch at cluster node level.